 - Prepare and deliver lectures to undergraduate or graduate students on topics such as molecular biology, marine biology, and botany.

-Biology Professors with little to no experience tend to make between $41170 and $54950 while the more experienced ones make over $106700 per year.
+Biology Professors with little to no experience tend to make between $44550 and $59510 while the more experienced ones can earn over $119400 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Biology Professor is to move to a higher paying state like HI.
-Right now, the highest paying states for Biology Professors are HI, ND, NH, CA and UT.
+One of the easiest ways to increase your salary as a Postsecondary Biological Science Teacher is to move to a higher paying state like DC.
+Right now, the highest paying states for Biology Professors are DC, CA, UT, MA and NH.

-3 other factors that can increase your salary as A Biology Professor is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Postsecondary Biological Science Teacher is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Biology Professors what degree they had when they got the job and most of them said they had a PhD followed by Master’s degree.
+We asked other Biology Professors what degree they had when they got the job and most of them said they had a PhD followed by a Post-Doctoral Training.

 Pros and Cons